The pen is uncapped. A cup ring is drying near the top edge. The page is still so white that even the date feels like a commitment.

 - A narrow vertical strip on the left

-- Small ticks or dots for time blocks
+- Ticks, dots, or broad labels for time blocks

 - A list area for tasks or events